metal3-io/metal3-docs/README.md

 ![Metal³ Logo](images/metal3.png)

-The Metal³ project exists to provide components that allow you to do bare metal host management for Kubernetes.
+The Metal³ project (pronounced: Metal Kubed) exists to provide components that allow you to do bare metal host management for Kubernetes.
 Metal³ works as a Kubernetes application, meaning it runs on Kubernetes and is managed through Kubernetes interfaces.

 ## Project Discussion